weihaox/UMBRAE/README.md

 <br/>

 <p>UMBRAE decodes multimodal explanations from brain signals.
 (1) We introduce a <b>universal brain encoder</b> for multimodal-brain alignment and recover conceptual and spatial details by using multimodal large language models.
 (2) We introduce <b>cross-subject training</b> to overcome unique brain patterns of different individuals.
-This allows brain signals from multiple subjects to be trained within the same model This allows brain signals from multiple subjects to be trained within the same model.
+This allows brain signals from multiple subjects to be trained within the same model.
 (3) Our method supports <b>weakly-supervised subject adaptation</b>, enabling the training of a model for a new subject in a data-efficient manner.
 (4) For evaluation, we introduce <b>BrainHub</b>, a brain understanding benchmark, based on NSD and COCO.

 ## News :triangular_flag_on_post:
+- [2024/07/01] UMBRAE is accepted to ECCV 2024.
 - [2024/05/18] Update v1.4 checkpoint and [Leaderboard](https://github.com/weihaox/BrainHub/tree/main?tab=readme-ov-file#leaderboard).
 - [2024/04/16] Provide a [Colab](https://colab.research.google.com/drive/1VKd1gAB-6AIdMzBCG0J-U7h9vwsiKnHp) Demo for inference.
 - [2024/04/13] Update scripts for single-subject, cross-subject training, and new subject adaptation.